Writing about Paris is simple… said no one ever.

 La Fourmi Ailée is an absolutely delightful spot to grab an afternoon tea or coffee.
 The atmosphere is whimsical and relaxed.
 You can grab a book off of their shelves, or bring your own, and just sip, read and chill in this cute little cafe.

-Start your day off at the Louvre Museum, right when it opens.
+Start your day off at the Louvre Museum, right when it opens for better crowd control.

 Fun fact: It’ll take you about 4 months to see every single item in this gigantic palace.

 While you can’t necessarily expect to see all 35,000 works (I’d be impressed if you did), the museum has compiled a Masterpiece Trail, detailing what to see and how to see it.
-It takes roughly 90 minutes, at which point I’d wander around for bit then grab lunch at the cafe.
+It takes roughly 90 minutes, depending on your pace.

 Musée d’Orsay was hands down my favorite of all the museums I saw while in Paris.
 It’s much smaller than the Louvre and easier to navigate.